The Seal: Number 10 from the Street

-The Seal: Number 10 from the Street (Spanish: La Foquita: El 10 de la calle) is a 2020 Peruvian biographical drama film based on the life of soccer player Jefferson Farfán, produced by Lfante Films and distributed by New Century Films, the Peruvian affiliate of Warner Bros. in Peru.
+The Seal: Number 10 from the Street (Spanish: La Foquita: El 10 de la calle) is a 2020 Peruvian biographical drama film based on the life of football player Jefferson Farfán, produced by Lfante Films and distributed by New Century Films, the Peruvian affiliate of Warner Bros. in Peru.
 It is directed by Martin Casapía Casanova and written by Argentine screenwriters Güido Simonetti and Viviana Negro.
 It will star Jean Franco Sánchez, Juan Carlos Rey de Castro, Eva Ayllón, Anaí Padilla and Ramón García.
 The film narrates the life of the soccer player from his childhood on his professional path in the sport until the prelude to the 2018 FIFA World Cup.

 The film premiered on January 30 at the national level in Peru, with approximately 50,000 viewers on its opening day, and to date more than 965,000 viewers.
 Based on its spectator attendance and the average number of admissions in the Peruvian film industry, the film has grossed approximately more than 10 million soles, and has broken some records in its total run, dethroning Guerrero about the life of Paolo Guerrero, and becoming the highest-grossing Peruvian film about Peruvian soccer in history.